gabrielfs7/docker-php/README.md

 ### Access from your local machine

-1. If using docher-machine, discover your virtual ip by typing:
+If using docher-machine, discover your virtual ip by typing:
 ```
-docker ip dev
+docker-machine ip dev
 ```

-2. Acccess in your browser
+Acccess in your browser:
 ```
 http://YOUR_IP:8080
 ```